Indian martial arts: Antiquity (pre-Gupta)

 An Indus valley civilization seal shows two men spearing one another in a duel which seem to be centered on a woman.
 A statue of a spear thrower was also excavated from an Indus valley site.

 Dhanurveda, a section found in the Vedas (1500 BCE - 1100 BCE) contains references to martial arts.
 Indian epics contain the earliest accounts of combat, both armed and bare-handed.
 Most deities of the Hindu-Buddhist pantheon are armed with their own personal weapon, and are revered not only as master martial artists but often as originators of those systems themselves.
 The Mahabharata tells of fighters armed only with daggers besting lions, and describes a prolonged battle between Arjuna and Karna using bows, swords, trees, rocks and fists.
 Another unarmed battle in the Mahabharata describes two combatants boxing with clenched fists and fighting with kicks, finger strikes, knee strikes and headbutts.

 The oldest recorded organized unarmed fighting art in the Indian subcontinent is malla-yuddha or combat-wrestling, codified into four forms in the Vedic Period.
 Stories describing Krishna report that he sometimes engaged in wrestling matches where he used knee strikes to the chest, punches to the head, hair pulling, and strangleholds.
 Based on such accounts, Svinth (2002) traces press-ups and squats used by Indian wrestlers to the pre-classical era.

-In Sanskrit literature the term dwandwayuddha referred to a duel, such that it was a battle between only two warriors and not armies.
+In Sanskrit literature the term dvandvayuddha referred to a duel, such that it was a battle between only two warriors and not armies.
 Epics often describe the duels between deities and god-like heroes as lasting a month or more.
 The malla-yuddha (wrestling match) between Bhima and Jarasandha lasts 27 days.
-Similarly, the dwandayuddha between Parasurama and Bhishma lasts for 30 days, while that between Krishna and Jambavan lasts for 28 days.
-Likewise, the dwandwayudda between Bali and Dundubhi, a demon in the form of a water buffalo, lasts for 45 days.
+Similarly, the dvandvayuddha between Parashurama and Bhishma lasts for 30 days, while that between Krishna and Jambavan lasts for 28 days.
+Likewise, the dvandvayuddha between Bali and Dundubhi, a demon in the form of a water buffalo, lasts for 45 days.
 The Manusmriti tells that if a warrior's topknot comes loose during such a fight or duel, the opponent must give him time to bind his hair before continuing.